codefornl/helpradar/docs/datamodel.md

   * Community Center
   * Nursing Home
   * Commercial
+  * NGO's (This are pro and possibly not belong in this list.)
   * Online Platform
+* Ad-hoc or existing?
-* Categories _A Tagging system that allows for multiple options_
+* Categories _A Tagging system that allows for multiple options, what granularity is valuable here?_
   * Transport
   * Healthcare
   * Care